Summer Safety Made Easy

 26 October, 2020

-Summer in Michigan may be winding down, but with Labor Day on the horizon, we wanted to create a bang up list of how to stay safe in any situation you may find yourself.
-Summer safety pertains to many different celebration ideas in a lot of different ways, so let's breeze over these points to remember!
+Summer in Michigan may be winding down, but with Labor Day on the horizon, we wanted to put together a bang-up list of how to stay safe in any situation you may find yourself in.
+Summer safety pertains to many different celebration ideas, so let's breeze over these important points to remember!

 Food Safety

-BBQs and summer go hand in hand.
-Something about cooked food and cool nights that seems like a marriage made in heaven.
-But, before you have several of your friends and family over, brush up on your food safety.
+BBQs and summer go hand in hand — something about cooked food and cool nights feels like a match made in heaven.
+Before you have friends and family over, brush up on your food safety.
 Internal temperatures for cooked meats need to reach at least 145 degrees for pork, fish, and beef, and 165 degrees for chicken.
-Cold food needs its own attention as well.
-For food safety, cold foods should not sit out for more than 4 hours and should not rise above 40 degrees.
-Consider these cold-bowls for entertaining made easier.
-A food thermometer is a simple and useful tool that will only set you back a few dollars.
-Make sure you stock up when buying the dogs and buns!
+Cold foods also need attention — they should not sit out for more than 4 hours and should not rise above 40 degrees.
+A food thermometer is a simple and inexpensive tool that is worth having on hand every time you fire up the grill.

 Water Safety

-In Michigan there are plenty of places to enjoy fresh water.
-Lakes and rivers are dotted across the state.
-But, are you aware of the proper safety techniques you need to keep you and your loved ones safe?
-Be sure to test your skills before entering deeper water.
-You might not know year to year where your fitness levels lie.
-For those younger, be sure to keep a floatation device strapped on and an adult nearby.
-Whenever possible, be sure to swim in an area that has a lifeguard and never swim alone or at night.
-Staying hydrated is also water safety!
-Heat stroke and heat exhaustion are easily avoidable by following a few personal irrigation tips.
+Michigan has plenty of places to enjoy fresh water, with lakes and rivers dotted across the state.
+Before entering deeper water, be sure to test your swimming skills — fitness levels can vary year to year.
+For younger swimmers, keep a flotation device strapped on and an adult nearby at all times.
+Whenever possible, swim in an area with a lifeguard and never swim alone or at night.
+Staying hydrated is also part of water safety — heat stroke and heat exhaustion are easily avoidable with proper fluid intake throughout the day.

 Tick Safety

-With all the added outdoor activity, Michigan’s forests and parks have been seeing more visitors than usual.
-And during tick season, that can be a dangerous combination.
-Not only do these parasites latch on to humans, but animals as well.
-Be hypervigilant when you are hiking or in tall grass.
-Be sure to wear light colored clothing, this helps you see a miserable tick on your body much easier.
-After your outdoor adventure, check everyone in your party, disrobe and check every inch of skin, including your scalp!
-You do not want to feel the effects of these insects!
-They can lead to Lyme disease, fever, and in extreme cases, paralysis.
+With added outdoor activity, Michigan's forests and parks have been seeing more visitors than usual — and during tick season, that can be a dangerous combination.
+These parasites latch onto humans and animals alike, so be hypervigilant when hiking or walking through tall grass.
+Wear light-colored clothing, which makes it much easier to spot a tick on your body.
+After any outdoor adventure, check everyone in your party thoroughly — disrobe and check every inch of skin, including the scalp.
+Ticks can lead to Lyme disease, fever, and in extreme cases, paralysis.

 Fire Safety

-Bonfires are a great way to spend a chilly summer evening in Michigan.
-Are you up to date on what you need before starting one?
-Make sure you have a usable fire extinguisher.
-Your local fire department should be able to check your model to see if it is in good working order.
-When building a bonfire, clear your area free of potential tinder, like dry grass or cardboard boxes (i.e. beer cases).
-Make sure people are seated or standing at least 10 feet away from the fire.
-All kids and pets should be well monitored throughout the duration of the fire.
+Bonfires are a great way to spend a chilly summer evening in Michigan — but are you prepared before starting one?
+Make sure you have a usable fire extinguisher, and consider having your local fire department check your model to confirm it is in good working order.
+When building a bonfire, clear the area of potential tinder like dry grass or cardboard.
+Keep people seated or standing at least 10 feet away from the fire, and make sure all kids and pets are well monitored throughout.

-Summer safety doesn’t have to be a snooze fest, you can have fun safely!
-Enjoying your favorite summer activities to the fullest without any fear of bad times to follow.
-We hope all our readers have a lovely, safe holiday weekend.
+Summer safety doesn't have to be a snooze fest — you can have fun safely and enjoy your favorite activities to the fullest without any fear of bad times to follow.
+We hope all our readers have a lovely, safe holiday weekend!